-123. Requests the Court to further devise mechanisms that can ensure in a more sustainable and systematic manner the funding of placements of interns and visiting professionals from developing regions, and further requests the Court to explore and propose modalities for implementing Junior Professional Officer (JPO) programmes for candidates from non- and under-represented States Parties, particularly from developing regions, to be funded through voluntary contributions;
+123. Requests the Court to further devise mechanisms that can ensure in a more sustainable and systematic manner the funding of placements of interns and visiting professionals from developing regions, and further requests the Court to explore and propose modalities for implementing JPO programmes for candidates from non- and under-represented States Parties, particularly from developing regions, to be funded through voluntary contributions;

-124. Invites the Court to consider whether to introduce a rotation policy at the International Criminal Court and further invites the Court to share any outcome with States Parties;
+124. Requests the Court to look into measures to introduce a rotation policy at the International Criminal Court and further requests the Court to report the outcome to the Assembly;